GriffinGroupGlobal/lintmd/README.md

 # Description

-This is a g3 development utility for running a linter against all markdown files mounted to the image.
-The is the current [linter][markdownlinter] and these are the [rules][markdownrules] that may be implemented.
+This is an EstateSpace development utility for running a linter against all markdown files mounted to the image.
+This is the current [linter][markdownlinter] and these are the [rules][markdownrules] that may be implemented.

 # Usage